Enroll in Worldviews, the Bible and the Believer at a huge discount until January 31. Don’t miss it!

 Now, you are probably wondering why this blog would feature Nora, our Golden Retriever.
 But our emphasis in early 2020 surrounds how to enter and enjoy Kingdom Living.
 That is, how do we make the transition from merely human matters to begin to see and live out the world of being part of the ‘in Messiah’ people.
 This involves far more adjustment than may first be evident.
 In other words, how do we see the world and encounter the world as Jesus would have?
 How do we transition to an ‘In Messiah’ worldview rather than an ‘in the purely human’ world.How do we see the world and encounter the world as Jesus would have?
 How do we transition to an ‘In Messiah’ worldview rather than an ‘in the purely human’ world.
 Click To Tweet

-As many would understand, we encounter the world with all of our frailty and with the taint of what the Apostle Paul calls ‘sarx’ or ‘the flesh’.
+As many understand, we encounter the world with all of our frailty and with the taint of what the Apostle Paul calls ‘sarx’ or ‘the flesh’.
 When we become part of the ‘in Messiah’ people, we have a call to a different worldview that leads to a different way of living.
-This involves huge adjustments, far greater ones than we had to embrace through ‘thinking like a dog’ in order to train her well.
+This involves huge adjustments, far greater ones than we had to embrace while ‘thinking like a dog’ in order to train our puppy well.

 As we were entering the train station there was a sudden, deafening noise on the roof of the train.
 We were in a torrential downpour.
-Now, I could not see more than 25 feet because of the density of the rainfall.
+Now, I had a much more obscured view because of the density of the rainfall.
 Then, almost as quickly as the rain started, sunshine broke through the atmosphere.
-All of the smog that had obscured my view was removed.
+All of the smog that had earlier obscured my view was removed.
 The beauty of the city and the real world emerged.
 Grass was green, foliage was beautiful and the skyscrapers could be seen to their very heights.
-Bleak turned to stunning beauty.
+Bleakness turned into stunning beauty.
 My experience changed from dismal tolerance to wonder.
 In fact, my worldview had changed because the ‘lens’ of the smog was removed.

-For many of us, we don’t realize that our past experiences and, even, being simply human, taint the way we encounter the outside world: our relationships with other people, our experience of the created realm, our self-image, and, especially, our understanding of God.
-Because of this, most people are amazingly hindered, although quite ignorantly, to the barriers that limit entering the world of Kingdom of God Living.
+Many of us don’t realize that our past experiences and, simply being human, taint the way we encounter the outside world: our relationships with other people, our experience of the created realm, our self-image, and, especially, our understanding of God.
+Because of this, many of us are amazingly hindered, though quite ignorantly, from seeing the barriers that limit entering the world of Kingdom of God Living.
 God intends for us to experience life to the fullest extent of being in Christ.
 This, of course, involves the presence of the Holy Spirit.
 But it also requires us to address the lenses, the worldview, through which we see the world.
-Without doing so dooms us to less than what God intended.
+Without doing so dooms us to an existence that is less than what God intended.

 The Elements of Worldview

-Worldview, as explained by Prof. Wright, includes the following elements: Narrative; Symbols, Praxis (automatic actions and reactions), and Questions.
-Let me explain how one of these works.
+Worldview, as explained by Prof. Wright, includes the following elements: Narrative, Symbols, Praxis (automatic actions and reactions), and Questions.
+Let me explain.

-For instance, let’s examine the element of symbol.
-I will use the example of my dog’s worldview, the merely human worldview, and the in Messiah worldview in order to introduce the importance of how worldview affects everything we encounter.
+Let’s examine the element of symbol.
+I will use the examples of my dog’s worldview, the merely human worldview, and the in Messiah worldview in order to introduce the importance of how worldview affects everything we encounter.

-This morning, Nora, my now 2 year old Golden Retriever gave us warning that an intruder was entering the area.
+This morning, Nora, our two year old Golden Retriever, gave us warning that an intruder was entering the area.
 The mail carrier was coming to our door to place our mail in the mailbox.
-However, there was extra vigor in her bark and a more concerned posture because this was not the usual mail carrier.
-Jessica, our normal mail carrier, was loved by Nora.
+However, there was extra vigor in her bark and a more concerned posture, because this was not the usual mail carrier.
+Jessica, who was dearly loved by Nora, is our regular mail carrier.
 But Jessica was not there.
-To Nora, a dangerous imposter was coming to our house.
-We could interpret her plea to ‘be careful’ and reassure her that this was OK, even though it was not Jessica, whom she had grown fond of.
-And Jessica was friendly and kind to Nora when they were together.
+To Nora, a dangerous imposter, the substitute mail carrier, was coming to our house.
+We could interpret her plea to ‘be careful’ and we reassured her that this was OK, even though it was not Jessica.
 But Nora, given her role of watchdog sitting on the bench at the front window was quite concerned.
-Nevertheless, we knew it was time for the mail delivery and there was, likely, little to be concerned about.
+Nevertheless, we knew it was time for the mail delivery and that there was nothing to be concerned about.
+There are other times when similar barks of concerns, along with a rigid tail, indicate a possible threat.

-Now, to enter the merely human realm regarding symbols.
+Now let’s examine the merely human realm regarding symbols.
 I will write of a beloved symbol that exists in nearly every country.
 The American flag is one of the most revered symbols in the United States.
 As we approach one of the most beloved ‘holidays’ in the United States, The Super Bowl, we will find the American flag is front and center.
-It is displayed in every more places within the National Football League.
+It is displayed in many places within the National Football League environment.
 That is no accident.
-The NFL was found somewhat ‘dangerous’ to some Americans when some professional football players did not stand at the playing of the national anthem or acknowledge the ‘sanctity’ of the American flag.
-That was a few years ago when Colin Kaepernick refused to stand for the display of the flag and for the playing of the national anthem.
+A few years ago, the NFL was considered ‘dangerous’ by some Americans when some professional football players did not stand at the playing of the national anthem or acknowledge the ‘sanctity’ of the American flag.
+The focus on this became acute when Colin Kaepernick, an NFL player, refused to stand for the display of the flag and for the playing of the national anthem.

-To this day Colin Kaepernick is hated by many Americans as part of those who don’t adequately appreciate the USA.
-The reaction recently by the NFL was to make sure the flag was on regular display and that players would stand for the national anthem and for the display of the American flag.
-Regardless of how you may feel regarding this issue, it is a profound example of how powerful symbol is in seeing the world.
+To this day Colin Kaepernick is hated by some Americans who think Colin Kaepernick represents those who don’t adequately appreciate the USA.
+The reaction in the last few years by the NFL was to make sure the flag was on regular display.
+Players must stand for the national anthem and for the display of the American flag.
+Regardless of how you may feel regarding this issue, it is a profound example of how powerful symbol is in viewing the world.
 Are you a patriot?
 Well, how you ‘treat the display of the American flag’ may send a signal.
-Or, perhaps, displays of patriotism are simply another way of enforcing the superiority of a nation.
+Or, perhaps, displays of patriotism are simply another way of enforcing the idea of the superiority of a nation.
 These are good things to think about if you regard your allegiance to the Messiah as superior to your allegiance to any country.
 I am very aware that we have students from 182 countries in our courses.
 So, issues of national symbols and patriotic observances are varied in both intensity and prominence.
-The point here is that the symbol will, at times, deeply influence the worldview of the person.
+The point here is that the symbol will, at times, profoundly indicates and reinforces the worldview of the person.

-Sometimes when I see a person prominently display a cross either on a chain or, even, on their bodies (a tattoo), I will ask what that means to them.
+Sometimes when I see a person prominently wearing a cross on a chain or even tattooed on his or her body, I will ask what that means to them.
 The answers are many, because there are many interpretations of the symbol.
-What is clear, though, is that the symbol represents something about their understanding of how they see the world around them.
+What is clear, though, is that the symbol represents something about their understanding of how they see the world around them and God’s participation in that reality.

 At N.T.
 Wright Online we are dedicated to ‘transformation by the renewal of the mind’ as the apostle Paul says in Romans 12:1-2.
 Such transformation requires us to understand the worldview that we have and compare it to what is truly the in Messiah worldview.
 You will be amazed at how much the merely human worldview rules the day for us.
 We constantly need to be challenged to reject the merely human worldview and embrace the in Messiah worldview.